jeduardo/terminal-bot/frontend/README.md

 ## Features

-- Modern React UI for the Terminal Bot
-- Real-time communication with the backend API
+- Terminal simulation for a DOS prompt
-- Easy-to-use command input and output display
+- Old school look and feel

 ## Getting Started